ro31337/ro31337.github.io/_posts/2016-3-11-MVC-is-actually-MVA.md

 ---
 layout: post
-title: MVC is actually MVA
+title: MVC is actually MVA or You're not controller anymore
 ---

 I'm reading a book of Yegor Bugayenko "[Elegant Objects](http://www.yegor256.com/elegant-objects.html)".
 Yegor has strong opinion that names ending with `-er` are really bad for your objects.
 The first one that came to my mind was...
 Controller.